Convergence and divergence of Kleinian punctured torus groups: Introduction

 This paper is organized as follows.
 In Section 2, we give the basic notion and definitions.
-In Section 3, we discuss conditions in which sequences in $\D$ converge/diverge; our main tool is the ``re-marking trick" on representations which is originally due to Kerckhoff and Thurston \cite{KT} (see also \cite{Brock1}).
-One of the key lemma in Section 3 is Theorem \ref{prime}, whose proof is postponed until Section 6.
-To make use of the aspects of once-punctured torus groups in the succeeding sections, we recall Bers and Maskit slices, and a natural embedding of a Maskit slice into the complex plane in Sections 4.
-In section 5, we recall the Drilling Theorem due to Brock and Bromberg \cite{BB}, which plays an important role in the proof of Theorem \ref{prime}.
-Using preparations in Sections 4 and 5, we prove Theorem \ref{prime} in Section 6.
-Applications of our results in Section 3 are discussed in Sections 7 and 8: In Section 7, we consider geometric limits of sequences of Bers slices, and obtain a condition in which the geometric limit of a sequence of Bers slices is strictly bigger than the limit of pointwise convergence (see Theorem \ref{bersgeom}).
-In Section 8, we obtain a complete description of the set of points at which $\D$ self-bumps (see Theorem \ref{bump}).
+Especially we recall Minsky's ending lamination theorem for punctured torus groups.
+In Section 3, we study the relation between geometric limits of loxodromic cyclic groups and the complex translation lengths of generators.
+Using preparations of Section 3, we prove the main theorem in Section 4.
+Applications of the main theorem are discussed in Sections 5, 6 and 7: In Section 5, we recall Bers and Maskit slices, and the Maskit embedding.
+We rephrase the main theorem in terms of the Maskit embedding.
+In Section 6, we consider Hausdorff limits of sequences of Bers slices and obtain a condition in which the Hausdorff limit of a sequence of Bers slices is strictly bigger than the limit of point wise convergence (see Theorem \ref{bersgeom}).
+In Section 7, we obtain a complete description of the set of points at which $\D$ self-bumps (see Theorem \ref{bump}).

-\begin{ack} The author would like to thank Ken'ichi Ohshika and Hideki Miyachi for useful conversations and information. \end{ack}
+\begin{ack} The author would like to thank Ken'ichi Ohshika and Hideki Miyachi for useful conversations and information.
+The author also thank the referee's valuable comments and suggestions. \end{ack}